After my involvement with the psychopath,

 How do you get there?
 How do you move from fear to safety and confidence?

 A lot goes into it.
-I think it’s a personalized journey, one that is influenced by your unique past, experiences, needs and personality.
+I think it’s a personal journey, one that is influenced by your unique past, experiences, needs and personality.
 But there are some generalities that can apply to all of us:

 - Understanding what happened, and this includes understanding the psychopathic bond, understanding how the psychopathic mind works, and understanding how your own mind works.
 This includes learning how manipulation works and why it works.
 In doing so, you are also much less likely to be re-victimized.
 Another bonus is that self-blame and shame are eradicated.
 If you still experience those, it’s a sign that more learning is needed.